 In 2013, with more than 3 million paid digital subscribers, Game Informer became the largest digital magazine in the world.
 The print version, with a total paid circulation of more than 7.9 million subscribers is the third largest print consumer magazine in the U.S. Print editions are published in three international markets and in 2012 the digital edition of the magazine was launched in 10 additional countries.

-Also in 2013, GameStop launched its new technology brands segment with the acquisitions of Simply Mac, the largest certified reseller of Apples full line of products with 24 stores across the US, and Spring Mobile, an authorized AT&T dealer of wireless services and one of the nation’s fastest-grown operators with 164 stores in 13 states In 2014, GameStop expanded its technology brands by entering into a strategic dealer agreement with Cricket Wireless, an AT&T subsidiary AT&T that offers value-conscious consumers a first-class, pre-paid wireless experience without annual contracts.
-GameStop currently operates 31 Cricket Wireless stores in the Seattle, Cleveland, Los Angeles and Dallas markets.
+Also in 2013, GameStop launched its new technology brands segment with the acquisitions of Simply Mac, the largest certified reseller of Apples full line of products with 60 stores across the US, and Spring Mobile, an authorized AT&T dealer of wireless services and one of the nation’s fastest-grown operators with 358 stores in 13 states In 2014, GameStop expanded its technology brands by entering into a strategic dealer agreement with Cricket Wireless, an AT&T subsidiary AT&T that offers value-conscious consumers a first-class, pre-paid wireless experience without annual contracts.
+GameStop currently operates 63 Cricket Wireless stores in select markets throughout the U.S.

 During the first quarter of 2014, GameStop launched the GameStop Technology Institute (GTI), a new GameStop business unit focused on discovering, creating and delivering business innovation and technology solutions to better meet the needs of today’s empowered consumer.